Philadelphia campaign

-As part of the Philadelphia campaign, British General William Howe, after failing to draw the Continental Army under General George Washington into a battle in northern New Jersey, embarked his army on transports, and landed them at the northern end of Chesapeake Bay.
-From there, he advanced northward toward Philadelphia.
+In the Philadelphia campaign, British General William Howe failed to draw the Continental Army under George Washington into a battle in North Jersey.
+Howe then embarked his army on transports, and landed them at the northern end of the Chesapeake Bay, where they began advancing north toward Philadelphia.
 Washington prepared defenses against Howe's movements at Brandywine Creek, but was flanked and beaten back in the Battle of Brandywine on September 11, 1777.
 After further skirmishes and maneuvers, Howe entered and occupied Philadelphia.
-Washington then unsuccessfully attacked one of Howe's garrisons at Germantown before retreating to Valley Forge for the winter.
+Washington then unsuccessfully attacked one of Howe's garrisons at Germantown prior to retreating to Valley Forge for the winter, where he and 12,000 faced the harshest winter of the war, including insufficient food and clothing.